Nothing-up-my-sleeve number: Manipulatable, but not trivially

-That said, this above method does improve upon just throwing out a value and claiming that it is "repeatedly randomly generated" until a certain property (number of points on a curve) is met, which is the totally-unverifiable explanation provided for the NSA-provided elliptic curves that X9.62 set out to replace using this method.
+That said, this above method does improve upon just providing a value and claiming that it is "repeatedly randomly generated" until a certain property (e.g. the number of points on a curve) is met, which is the unverifiable explanation provided for the NSA-provided elliptic curves that X9.62 set out to replace using this method.
 These kinds of explanations make for "trivially manipulatable" curves.

-The exposé on Dual_EC_DRBG ignited renewed interest in analyzing the explanations provided with elliptic curve parameters.
-In this context, the explanation provided for the P-curves were considered inadequate: beyond the not-quite-random issue from above, its choice of other parameters "for efficiency reasons" were shown to be sub-optimal given newer research, though still mostly in line with what is publicly known about efficiently implementing ECC at the time.
-There remains no proof of any kind regarding the presence or absence of a backdoor in the P-curves but the incomplete explanations do raise concern.
+The exposé of Dual_EC_DRBG ignited renewed interest in analyzing the explanations provided with the elliptic curve parameters.
+In this context, the explanation provided for the P-curves was considered inadequate: even beyond the not-quite-random issue above, its choice of other parameters "for efficiency reasons" were shown to be sub-optimal given newer research, although still mostly in line with what is publicly known about efficiently implementing ECC at the time.
+There remains no proof regarding the presence or absence of a backdoor in the P-curves, but the incomplete explanations do raise concern.

-Many protocols have since allowed replacing P-256 with Curve25519, a newer curve with better-explained parameters and in a form that is easy to implement in a fast and correct way.
-SafeCurves by DJ Bernstein provide an analysis on several relatively popular curves (of the time) and identify which ones share the "good" features of Curve25519.
+In practice, many protocols have since allowed replacing P-256 with Curve25519, a newer curve with better-explained parameters and in a form that is easy to implement in a fast and correct way.
+SafeCurves, by Bernstein, provide an analysis on several relatively popular curves (of the time) and identify which ones share the "good" features of Curve25519.

 Limitations

 Bernstein and coauthors demonstrate that use of nothing-up-my-sleeve numbers as the starting point in a complex procedure for generating cryptographic objects, such as elliptic curves, may not be sufficient to prevent insertion of back doors.
 For example, many candidates of seemingly harmless and "uninteresting" simple mathematical constants exist, such as π, e, Euler gamma, √2, √3, √5, √7, log(2), (1 + √5)/2, ζ(3), ζ(5), sin(1), sin(2), cos(1), cos(2), tan(1), or tan(2).
-For these constants, there also exists several different binary representations to choose.
+For each of these constants, there also exist several different binary representations to choose from.
 If a constant is used as a random seed, a large number of hash function candidates also exist for selection, such as SHA-1, SHA-256, SHA-384, SHA-512, SHA-512/256, SHA3-256, or SHA3-384.

-If there are enough adjustable parameters in the object selection procedure, combinatorial explosion ensures that the universe of possible design choices and of apparently simple constants can be large enough so that an automatic search of the possibilities allows construction of an object with desired backdoor properties.
+If there are enough adjustable parameters in the object selection procedure, combinatorial explosion ensures that the universe of possible choices and of apparently simple constants can be large enough so that an automatic search of the possibilities allows construction of an object with desired backdoor properties.